LightWind1/lgesql-cspider/README.md

-LGESQL validation with Cspider datasets
-Upgrade Pytorch Version to 1.13
-Cspider need a pre-trained to encode both Chinese and English , so we used multilingual-BERT instead.
+LGESQL validation with Cspider datasets, upgrade Pytorch Version to 1.13.Cspider need a pre-trained to encode both Chinese and English, so we used multilingual-BERT instead.

 ## Results